godhelpjun/mk-sql-data/USE-..-AS.md

 ## Explanation

-THE USE command tells mk-sql-data, how to use a column
+THE USE command tells mk-sql-data, how to use a column and how to randomize special columns.

 ```
    use <FIELDNAME> AS {PRENAME|SURNAME|STREET|ZIPCODE};